DwivediUtkarsh/Adaptive-Liquidity-Threshold-maker/README.md

 4. **Liquidity Score Correlation**: Analyze the relationship between chosen liquidity tiers and profitability, validating the effectiveness of adaptive logic.

 ---
+Video showing the execution of the strategy on HUmmingbot - " https://youtu.be/b3gsfcYSuv4 "

 ## Conclusion
 The **Adaptive Liquidity Threshold Maker** strategy represents an innovative approach to market-making by intelligently adapting to real-time liquidity.
 Its dual emphasis on liquidity-driven spread adjustments and dynamic inventory management positions it well to profit from diverse market conditions.
 This provides a sophisticated tool for traders aiming to leverage market volatility and depth efficiently.